 There are many types of business lines of credit available for business owners, including:

 - Secured Business Lines of Credit: Credit lines that are leveraged by assets held as collateral by the business owner.
 The reduced “risk” lenders take on due to securing their capital typically results in terms that are more desirable for the business owner.

 - Unsecured Business Lines of Credit: A credit line that does not require collateral in order to get approved.
-Through certain alternative financing companies, these can come with terms that are just as desirable (if not more) than secured business credit lines.
+Certain alternative financing companies can come up with terms that are just as desirable (if not more) than secured business credit lines.

 - Revolving Business Lines of Credit: A credit line with “revolving” terms, meaning a business owner can replace any amount of funds they withdraw back into their credit line, where it will become immediately available to use again.